NG-ZORRO/ng-zorro-antd/components/code-editor/doc/index.en-US.md

 ## API

-Before using this component, you should load resources of monaco editor itself.
-You can load these resources with Angular CLI.
-Write this configuration in angular.json:
+If you would like to load monaco dynamically, you will need assets of monaco editor itself.
+You can do that load by adding these lines in angular.json:

 ```diff
 "assets": [